rsalunga29/security-notes/DevSecOps/CICD Pipeline Security/Securing the Build Source.md

 Another common mistake made by large organizations is believe that the perimeter is a sufficient security boundary.
 This false belief can lead to misconfigurations, such as:

-**Leaving the registration open for their self-hosted GitLab server** Even if its hosted inside an intranet, if the access to GitLab
+**Leaving the registration open for their self-hosted GitLab server** Even if its hosted inside an intranet, if the access to GitLab allows

 it allows any user in the intranet to register a profile.
 While some would not consider this a risk,